inkedinlove/AVAX-VIEWER-LBX/README.md

 License

-This project will be licensed under the MIT License - details will be provided upon public release.
+This project is licensed under the MIT License - details will be provided upon public release.

 Contact